 The artisan category is for perfume houses that are owned or co-owned by the brand's primary perfumer.
-This perfumer wrote and initiated the submitted perfume formulation, and oversaw all aspects of production.
+This perfumer wrote and initiated the submitted perfume formulation.
 The submitted perfume was then released under the brand's name.

 An artisan submission must meet all of these points:

 - The perfumer who wrote the submitted perfume's formula owns or co-owns (minimum of approx. 35% ownership) the company that is releasing the submitted perfume.